January 15, 2026

 - Build wealth progressively without meeting arbitrary minimums

-This self-directed approach appeals particularly to Millennials and Gen Z, who grew up with technology and prefer autonomy.
-Research shows 67% of younger investors trust algorithmic recommendations more than human advice for routine portfolio management.
+This self-directed approach appeals particularly to Millennials and Gen Z, who grew up with technology and prefer autonomy over delegating financial decisions to a third party.

-Taking control of your financial future requires the right tools to manage your finances without an advisor—platforms that track net worth, coordinate multiple accounts, and provide visibility into whether your current trajectory aligns with long-term goals.
+Taking control of your financial future requires the right tools.
+Monarch Money (affiliate) tracks net worth, coordinates multiple accounts, and provides visibility into whether your current trajectory aligns with long-term goals.

 The Major Players Reshaping Wealth Management